-Every day, our small but mighty team works together to level the financial playing field.
+Every day, our small but mighty team works together to create financial opportunities for our Members that advance America's collective potential.
 It's this mission and the opportunity to impact the lives of millions of current and future Members that gets us out of bed each day.
 But, being mission driven alone is not enough to attract great talent.
 We've made significant strides towards setting the foundation to becoming a great place to work.